dangershony/StratisBitcoinFullNode/Documentation/sidechain.md

 ## The vote to add a sidechain
 For a parent and child chains to accept sidechain deposits, the sidechain itself needs to first be successfully voted on.
 *This solves the problem of the parent chain that does not know about a later created sidechain.*
-To avoid the need to vote a parent on a new child chains we add a parent to genesis (i.e chains in the genesis block are included without voting).
+To avoid the need to vote a parent on a new child chains we add a parent to genesis (i.e. chains in the genesis block are included without voting).

 Sidechain store:
 The sidechain store will be a direct reflection of its relevant messages in coinbase.